Disorders That Disrupt Sleep (Parasomnias) (cont.)

 - Persons with restless legs syndrome describe discomfort in the legs, using terms, such as “pulling, searing, crawling, creeping, and boring” to describe these sensations.
 The symptoms usually occur at bedtime or during other periods of inactivity.
 These distressing symptoms are relieved by moving the legs, walking about, rubbing the legs, squeezing or stroking the legs, and by taking hot showers or baths.
 The symptoms may wax and wane over the person’s lifetime.

-- Persons with restless legs syndrome commonly present with complaints of insomnia (inability to sleep), and, in severe cases, the disorder may cause depression and suicidal thoughts.
+- Persons with restless legs syndrome commonly present with complaints of insomnia (inability to initiate or return to sleep), and, in severe cases, the disorder may cause depression and suicidal thoughts.

 - Periodic limb movement disorder primarily occurs during sleep.
 This disorder is described as rhythmic extension of the great toe, associated with dorsiflexion (upward movement) of the ankle and light flexion (bending) of the knee and hip.
 Because periodic limb movement disorder occurs during sleep, the symptoms are often not noticed by the person.
 Affected persons often complain of excessive daytime sleepiness, initially during passive activities, such as watching TV, being a passenger in a car, or reading.
 In later stages, one may have excessive daytime sleepiness during activities requiring alertness, such as driving, operating machinery, or talking with people.

-- Restless legs syndrome and periodic limb movement disorder may occur even during childhood and present as attention deficit disorder with hyperactivity or as growing pains.
+- Restless legs syndrome and periodic limb movement disorder may occur even during childhood and may present clinically as attention deficit disorder with hyperactivity or as growing pains.

 - Restless legs syndrome and periodic limb movement disorder are present in a significant percentage of pregnant women, and exacerbations are observed during menstruation and menopause.